 One of the first things Z1 did was help to integrate the SWD community into their virtual sessions in a seamless way to enhance learning, before, during, and especially after a workshop, with the community as part of their process throughout.

 This was accelerated by the lockdown due to Covid-19.
-“The pandemic was a challenging period for the team”, remembers Lucía, product designer at Z1.
+“The pandemic was a challenging period for the team”, remembers Lucía, lead product designer at Z1.
 “So much of SWD work has historically been in-person workshops and these all stopped basically overnight.
 They felt fortunate that they were able to quickly pivot to virtual offerings because we’d already been doing some work in this space together, through the Office Hours, the AMA, and other features of the SWD community.
 It was great to be able to bring the people directly into the workshops when they transitioned to virtual.”

 Data visualization is not new at all.
 As Professor of Psychology Michael Friendly points out in his book A Brief History of Data Visualization, graphical display of quantitative information has deep roots that date back to the 16th century with the creation of the first maps.
 However, doing it in a genuinely useful way has turned into a necessity for some years now.